Tyler Perry: Mo' Money Taxes

-Sexual assault lawsuit
+Sexual assault lawsuits

 On June 13, 2025, Derek Dixon, an actor in some of Perry's productions including The Oval, filed a lawsuit against Perry that accused Perry of committing numerous acts of sexual assault and sexual battery against him since 2021.
 According to the lawsuit which was filed against Perry in the Los Angeles County Superior Court, Dixon alleged that Perry had "been using his power and influence to molest, abuse, and sexually assault impressionable and vulnerable employees and actors who look to him for guidance and mentorship while pursuing their dreams".
 Dixon has requested Perry to pay $260 million in damages, and to have a trial by jury.
 It was also revealed that Dixon had previously filed an Equal Employment Opportunity Commission (EEOC) sexual harassment complaint against Perry in 2024, and then departed from The Oval after the complaint failed to result in the show's producers taking any action.

+On December 25, 2025, Mario Rodriguez, an actor who appeared in Boo!
+A Madea Halloween, filed a sexual battery lawsuit against both Perry and Lionsgate for $77 million in California state court.
+Rodriguez alleged Perry subjected him to unwanted sexual advances, which included an occasion in 2018 where Perry "tightly hugged" him and "grabbed his penis."
+Rodriguez alleged Perry made unwanted advances towards him while he was being cast in the film and shortly after filming was complete in 2016.
+Rodriguez further alleged that Perry behaved inappropriately toward him again after they got back in touch with one another in 2018.
+Rodriguez's claims against Perry include not only sexual battery, but also sexual assault and intentional infliction of emotional distress.
+Rodriguez further claimed that Lionsgate, which distributed Boo!
+A Madea Halloween, turned a blind eye towards Perry’s alleged misconduct.
+However, text messages were later revealed which discredited Rodriquez's accusations about having a historically more tense relationship with Perry, as he in fact stayed in contact with Perry for more years than he initially claimed when he filed the lawsuit and even at one point acknowledged "gratitude and friendship" with him.